 A. Tuition Reimbursement Fund

-A fund of $45,000 for reimbursement of tuition costs shall be established and budgeted for each year, with half available for summer/fall quarters and half available for winter/spring quarters.
+A fund of $45,000 for reimbursement of tuition costs shall be established and budgeted for each year.
 Members may apply for tuition reimbursement from the fund.
 These funds will initially be available for tuition reimbursement for the equivalent value of up to four (4) credit hours for each member By January 30 of each year, the District will provide the Association president an accounting of the amount of the reimbursement paid out and committed from the available funds, and the remaining balance.

-If there are unexpended dollars in the fund at the end of the fiscal year, members completing job-related course work may be reimbursed for additional credit hours at the value of the PSU graduate rate.
+If there are unexpended dollars in the tuition reimbursement fund at the end of the fiscal year, members completing job-related course work may be reimbursed for additional expenses as follows:

+First, members who completed a second course for credit shall be reimbursed up to the value of 4 credits at the PSU graduate rate.

+If there are still unexpended funds after (a) above, members who took courses already reimbursed according to the rules above and who have associated course expenses that have not previously been reimbursed (such as books, university dues and fees) may have those expenses reimbursed up to the value of one graduate credit at the PSU rate.
+These additional expenses do not include the increased amount of a credit at an institution that charges greater than the PSU graduate rate for their credits.

+If there are still unexpended funds after (b) above, members who took three or more courses will be reimbursed for coursework evenly until the fund is exhausted.

 [Re-number subsequent paragraphs]